garbagetown/guideline/source_en/Overview/FrameworkStack.rst

 Summary of Software Framework of TERASOLUNA Global Framework
 --------------------------------------------------------------------------------

-Software Framework being used in TERASOLUNA Global Framework is not a proprietory Framework but a combination of various OSS technologies around Spring Framework.
+Software Framework being used in TERASOLUNA Global Framework is not a proprietory Framework but a combination of various OSS technologies around \ `Spring Framework <http://projects.spring.io/spring-framework/>`_\ .

 .. figure:: images/introduction-software-framework.png
    :width: 80%